Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Discussion

 It would also be interesting to study convergence rates for the proposed estimators.
 In particular, there are two important quantities of interest in deriving these rates: The sample size $n$ and the number of overfitted components $L$.
-Interestingly, it was only recently that the minimax rate of estimation for \emph{parametric} mixtures was correctly determined \citep{heinrich2015}, which is $n^{1/(4(s-s_{0})+2)}$ in the $L_{1}$-Wasserstein metric, where $s_{0}$ is the true number of mixture components and $s$ is the number used in estimation.
+Interestingly, it was only recently that the minimax rate of estimation for \emph{parametric} mixtures was correctly determined \citep{heinrich2018strong}, which is $n^{1/(4(s-s_{0})+2)}$ in the $L_{1}$-Wasserstein metric, where $s_{0}$ is the true number of mixture components and $s$ is the number used in estimation.
 See also \citep{chen1995,nguyen2013,ho2016,ho2016singularity}.
 In the general case, this is also related to problems in agnostic learning \citep{li2015agnostic}.
 In our nonparametric setting, we expect these rates to depend on both $L$ and $n$.
 Furthermore, it is necessary to control the distance between the $\probm$-projection $\proj$ and $\true$, which depends on the choice of $L$ alone.
-This latter problem will almost certainly require imposing additional regularity conditions on $\true$.
-Understanding these convergence rates is also essential to prescribing the number of components $L$ given the sample size $n$.
-In practice, one should take $L<n$, however, a more detailed comparison is left to future work.
+This latter problem will almost certainly require imposing additional regularity conditions on $\true$, e.g. as in \citep{genovese2000,ghosal2001entropies}.

 Finally, it would be of significant interest to apply existing clustering theory to find new conditions that guarantee clusterability in the same way that Proposition~\ref{prop:pop:cluster} shows that separability is sufficient for single-linkage clustering.
-We have already noted that the separation constant $4\separ(\assg)$ can be reduced.
+We have already noted that the separation constant $4\separ(\truemix)$ can be reduced.
 Furthermore, in simulations we have observed that complete-linkage is often sufficient when working with the proposed NPMIX algorithm.
 But under what precise conditions on $\true$ is complete-linkage sufficient?
 By applying known results from the clustering literature, it may be possible to extend our results to prove deeper identifiability theorems for nonparametric mixtures.